 In ‘The Flight of Two Geese’ the poet takes the reader back to a calming winter memory in which they reflect on the flight of two geese.
-The poem speaks on themes of nature, God/religion and peace through simple syntax and a clear, direct style of diction that makes the images easily imaginable.
+The poem speaks on themes of nature, God/religion, and peace through simple syntax and a clear, direct style of diction that makes the images easily imaginable.

-Summary of The Flight of Two Geese
+Explore The Flight of Two Geese

 In the first lines of the poem, the speaker describes the setting and their initial vision of the geese in the sky.
 They come out of the clouds, honk, and then climb higher over the speaker and their companion.
-From there, the narrator is able to observe their flight and take note of their power, grace and cool, calm way of carrying themselves.
+From there, the narrator is able to observe their flight and take note of their power, grace, and cool, calm way of carrying themselves.
 They appear to have no concerns in the world and make progress across the sky until they disappear into the clouds again.

 ‘The Flight of Two Geese’ by Pat Ross is a four stanza poem that’s separated into sets of four lines, known as quatrains.
 These quatrains do not follow a specific rhyme scheme, but there are moments of rhyme within the text.
 For instance, half-rhyme, also known as slant or partial rhyme.
 It is seen through the repetition of assonance or consonance.